 - In patients where the history and examination suggest carpal tunnel syndrome perform Phalen’s test (forced flexion of the wrists for 60 seconds) – in a positive test this reproduces the patient’s symptoms.

-- Assess the median and ulnar nerves for power.
+- Assess power of the muscles innervated by the median and ulnar nerves.
 This can be done by abduction of the thumb, and finger spread, respectively.